gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 ## How to use with Terraform

 A sample `terraform.tfvars` file is provided with this example.
 This file creates resources in Frankfurt region in single zone.
 A multi zone sample file is available in multizone directory.
-#### Note: Values provided in `terraform.tfvars` are not real.
+#### Note: Variable values provided in `terraform.tfvars` are not real.
 Please replace the values of the variables as per your project requirement and don't commit the actual values.

 ```hcl-terraform
 project_name                   = "iac-example"